GoogleCloudPlatform/healthcare/datathon/nusdatathon18/tutorials/bigquery_ui.md

 * You should already have had a valid Gmail account registered with the datathon organizers.
   * If you do not have a Gmail account, you can create one at http://www.gmail.com.
 You need to notify datathon organizers to register your new account for data access.
-  * If you are not taking part in a MIMIC datathon, but do have MIMIC-III demo data access already, you may request to join [this Google Group](https://groups.google.com/forum/#!forum/mimic-demo-users) to run queries in this tutorial.
+  * If you have not yet signed the data use agreement (DUA) sent by the organizers, please do so immediately to get access to the MIMIC-III dataset.

 ## Executing Queries

-The data-hosting project `datathon-datasets` has read-only access, as a result, you need to set a default project that you have BigQuery access to.
+The data-hosting project `physionet-data` has read-only access, as a result, you need to set a default project that you have BigQuery access to.
 A shared project `my-project` has already been created, visit **https://bigquery.cloud.google.com/welcome/my-project** to access the BigQuery web interface, all the queries in this tutorial will be run through this web interface.

 # TLDR